RedBlueSapper/Applied-Data-Science-Capstone/README.md

 SpaceX is widely considered the most successful company in the space launch industry.
 The organisation maintains low operational costs by providing relatively affordable rocket launch services.
 A significant part of these savings is due to SpaceX's innovative approach of reusing the first stage of the Falcon 9 rocket.

-In contrast, Space Y is a new startup founded by billionaire industrialist Allon Musk.
+This project is inspired by a fictional competitor, Space Y, a new startup founded by billionaire industrialist Alon Musk.
 Space Y aims to establish itself as a competitor to SpaceX.

 ---